by Scott Mehl © Unofficial Royalty 2016

 Henri of Navarre, as the heir-presumptive, became King Henri IV of France.
 However, the Catholic League was still the primary force in the country and refused to recognize him as the new monarch.
 The Catholic nobles who had previously supported King Henri III of France in his alliance with Henri of Navarre still refused to recognize him as their new sovereign.
 He began to take the country by force, with support from Germany and England.
 The Catholic League proclaimed Henri’s uncle Charles, Cardinal de Bourbon as the king but he was being held prisoner by Henri at the time.
 A battle ensued to name a new successor, with Spain pushing for the removal of Salic Law, thus allowing a Spanish Infanta to become Queen.
 However, this was struck down by the Parlament of Paris.
 After several more years, encouraged by his mistress, Gabrielle d’Estrées, Henri once again renounced his religion and converted to Catholicism.
 This gained him the support of the French people and he was finally able to rule his kingdom.
 As the Catholic League still occupied the city of Reims – the traditional site of French coronations – Henri was crowned King of France at the Cathedral of Chartres on February 27, 1594.

 During his reign, Henri IV stabilized the country’s finances and worked to promote education and agriculture.
-He restored Paris as a great city, building the Pont Neuf over the Seine river to join the Right and Left Banks.
+He restored Paris as a great city, building the Pont Neuf over the Seine River to join the Right and Left Banks.
 He built the Place Royale (now the Place des Vosges) and added the Grand Gallery to the Louvre Palace.
 A huge supporter of the arts, Henri permitted hundreds of artists and craftsmen to live on the lower floors of the new building.
-He also financed numerous expeditions to North America, whi would eventually see France laying claim to Canada.
+He also financed numerous expeditions to North America, which would eventually see France laying claim to Canada.

-But perhaps his best-known accomplishment was issuing the Edict of Nantes in 1598.
+Perhaps his best-known accomplishment was issuing the Edict of Nantes in 1598.
 This guaranteed a level of religious freedom previously unseen in France, restoring civil rights to Protestants, and ending the Wars of Religion.

 In a loveless marriage, and knowing that he needed an heir, Henri had begun negotiations to end his first marriage to Marguerite of Valois.
-He hoped to have the marriage annulled so he could marry his mistress, Gabrielle d’Estrées, with whom he already had several children.
+He hoped to have the marriage annulled so he could marry his mistress Gabrielle d’Estrées with whom he already had several children.
 This was seen as scandalous and ill-advised by most of his ministers who argued against the idea.
 After Gabrielle died in childbirth in April 1599, Henri continued with his plans, and his marriage to Marguerite was annulled later the same year.

 The next year, on December 17, 1600, King Henri IV married Marie de’ Medici, in a lavish ceremony in Lyon.
 The couple had six children: